kissflow/lcnc-sdk-js/docs/src/content/docs/app/Page/index.md

     order: 5
 ---

-`kf.app.page` represents the active page opened inside the application.
+The `kf.app.page` property represents the currently active page within an app.

-Page Id can be retreived like `kf.app.page._id`.
+To retrieve the ID of a page, you can use `kf.app.page._id`.